-The Blanche Hagan Chapel, a lovely Georgian house of worship, serves as the campus religious activities center and as the home of the congregation of the Waleska United Methodist Church.
-Four classrooms are on the lower level.
-The Tarpley Education Center features the Moore Chapel.
+The Blanche Hagan Chapel, a lovely Georgian house of worship, serves as the chapel for the Reinhardt community and the home of the Waleska United Methodist Church.
+Reinhardt classes are held in four rooms the lower level.
+The Moore Chapel in Tarpley Education Center provides a quiet place for worship, fellowship and study.
+Services are also often held in the Bannister Glasshouse in the Hasty Student Life Center.